FAQ Quick Links - Click a question to jump to answer

 Q: How old is the National Park Service?

-The National Park Service was created by an Act signed by President Woodrow Wilson on August 25, 1916.
-Yellowstone National Park was established by an Act signed by President Ulysses S. Grant on March 1, 1872, as the Nation's first national park.
+A: The National Park Service was created by an Act (commonly referred to as the Parks Organic Act) signed by President Woodrow Wilson on August 25, 1916.

-The National Park System comprises 391 areas covering more than 84 million acres in every state (except Delaware), the District of Columbia, American Samoa, Guam, Puerto Rico and Virgin Islands.
+A: The National Park System consists of 413 sites (as of 08/25/16) covering more than 84 million acres.
+Every state including the District of Columbia, American Samoa, Guam, Puerto Rico and Virgin Islands is home to at least one NPS site.
 These areas include national parks, monuments, battlefields, military parks, historic parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.

 Q: What is the origin of the National Park Service arrowhead?

 A: The arrowhead was authorized as the official National Park Service emblem by the Secretary of the Interior on July 20, 1951.
 The Sequoia tree and bison represent vegetation and wildlife values, the mountains and water represent scenic and recreational values, and the arrowhead represents historical and archeological values.
 It was registered February 9, 1965, by the U.S. Patent Office as the official emblem of the NPS.

 Q: What other National Park Service sites are there in Ohio?

 A: The National Park Service has a total of eight national park sites in Ohio in addition to Dayton Aviation Heritage National Historical Park.
 Click on a site's full name to be taken there.
 Each park's "alpha code" is bolded in parenthesis.
 See map at bottom of page for geographic locations of these Ohio NPS sites.
 Click on the park's picture on the map to be taken to their website.

 SOUTHERN OHIO NPS GROUP